Mission, vision and values

 Values

-In order to achieve its vision, the DPCP relies on the following values:
+In implementing its vision, the DPCP upholds the values of:

 Integrity